-SERVICES
+REPUTATION & SERVICES

-Does the company have a reputation for quality prosthetic care?
+Does the company have a reputation for quality lower-limb prosthetic care?
+Is the staff friendly and helpful?
 Does the company have a program for addressing complaints or problems?
-Do they accept your insurance?
-If your insurance requires pre-authorization, will the company take care of this?
-How much out-of-pocket expenses will you have to incur?
+Does it accept your insurance?
+Will the company help you with any insurance issues?
 Are there options for payment plans?
 Is there someone available to help you in case of an emergency?

 Unlike other types of medical care, prosthetic care is not a fee-for-service system.
 In other words, you will not be charged for each individual office visit.
 Consultation, evaluation, authorization, fitting, delivery and follow-up care should be rolled into the cost of the prosthetic device.
-Ask your prosthetist if there are any time limits to follow-up fitting.
+Be sure to ask your prosthetist if there are any limits on the length of time in which follow-up care is included in the initial cost of the device.

-After an amputation, you will see your prosthetist regularly to adjust the fit of your prosthesis.
+As a person who has experienced an amputation, you will see your prosthetist regularly to adjust the fit of your prosthesis.
 As the swelling in your residual limb goes away, you will not need to see your prosthetist as often.
-However, it is a good idea to maintain a regular follow-up schedule to address any issues with socket fit and comfort and so your prosthesis stays in good working order.
+However, it is a good idea to maintain a regular follow-up schedule to address any issues with socket fit and comfort and keep your prosthesis in good working order.